Top Gear Christmas: Everything you need to know

-Paddy McGuinness, Chris Harris and Freddie Flintoff will deal with to Himalayas within the BBC Two festive providing
+Paddy McGuinness, Chris Harris and Freddie Flintoff will sort out to Himalayas within the BBC Two festive providing

-For petrolheads, nothing can get you extra revved up at Christmas than watching three automobile aficionados tackle a tricky highway journey throughout the globe.

 Fortunately, High Gear Christmas will ship simply that, with Freddie Flintoff, Paddy McGuinness and Chris Harris heading to Asia for his or her first festive providing.

-From scaling the Himalayas to battling river crossings, right here’s every part you want to find out about High Gear Christmas…
+From scaling the Himalayas to battling river crossings, right here’s all the things you might want to find out about High Gear Christmas…

 What is going to occur on High Gear Christmas?